apache/arrow-site/README.md

 ## Overview

-Site content is maintained in the main Arrow repository, mostly in markdown format.
-[Jekyll](https://jekyllrb.com/) is used to generate HTML files that can then be committed to the [arrow-site](https://github.com/apache/arrow-site) repository.
+[Jekyll](https://jekyllrb.com/) is used to generate HTML files from the markdown + templates in this repository.
+The built version of the site is kept on the `asf-site` branch, which gets deployed to https://arrow.apache.org.

 ## Adding Content